-Today on the Dear Clare series, I’ll be addressing how long does it take to repair my credit?
+Today on our Dear Clare series, I’ll be addressing how long it takes to repair your credit.

 Obviously this is very difficult question and it depends a lot on who you are and what your problem is.
 I’m just going to put them into buckets so that you can just kind of get a general idea.
 The one bucket that is most common for most people is the “I just don’t have credit” bucket which is, “I didn’t get a credit card, I pay with mostly cash, I bought my car cash, I bought my bike cash”.
 This situation just takes time and it’s usually about three months.